shanalily/rcos-status-updates/spring_2019/week_07.md

 Something I can do is work on command line options.
 I'll think of something else to do if that turns out be very little work.
 Maybe I could write test cases.

+I might need to clean up some of what I wrote this week, I don't like that I have a getExplicitState function, though maybe that could be helpful for testing.

 ## Anything Blocking?

 <!-- > In this section, you can write about any blockers that you are having trouble in the project. -->